On the way to our first European Cup

 1968 - Ron Yeats and Roger Hunt netted as we won 2-1 at Old Trafford, with George Best scoring his seventh and last goal for the home side against us.

-1931 - Alan Scott bagged our consolation as we were thumped 4-1.
+1931 – Forward Alan Scott bagged our consolation as we were thumped 4-1, his second and final reds goal.
 Ex-reds centre-forward netted the last two of his four goals against the reds, with Hugh McLenahan and Harry Rowley also on the scoresheet.

 1878 – Inside-forward John ‘Sailor’ Hunter was born in Johnstone, Renfrewshire.
 The Scottish international signed from Abercorn in 1899 and bagged twelve goals in 45 reds games before returning north of the border in a combined £300 deal with winger Tom Robertson in May 1902 to join Heart Of Midlothian.
 Hunter later became Motherwell’s longest ever serving Manager, taking charge of them for over a thousand games.